lengfeld/subpatch/README.internal.md

 Draw/find a logo.
 Maybe something like '/sub/patch'.

 Setup sphinx build for website.
-* find differnces, .e.g sitemap and 404 page.
+* find differences, .e.g sitemap and 404 page.

 Common problems (why you should use subpatch)
 * stories/PRs/feature requests span multi repos